solvialab/infragate-landing/docs/features.md

 - **TTL visibility** — dashboard cards show color-coded countdown badges (green >24h, orange <24h, red <4h) for clusters with TTL.
 Detail page shows full expiry timestamp and remaining time
 - **Destroy protection + approval queue** — protected clusters show a red "Protected" badge on dashboard cards, the admin All Clusters table, and the detail page.
 Non-admin users clicking "Destroy" open a "Request destroy" modal (optional reason) which creates a pending approval ticket.
 The admin nav shows a live-count "Requests (N)" badge, refreshed every 5s.
 On the admin Requests page, admins approve, review the destroy plan, then confirm force-destroy, or deny with a note — the user's cluster card then displays a "Destroy pending" (amber) or "Destroy denied" (red, note in tooltip) pill.
 At most one pending request per cluster.
 Every submit/approve/deny is audit-logged.
 Admins can still force-destroy directly via `?force=true`.
 - **Activity inbox** — user nav includes a persistent Activity dropdown with unread counts, last events, and mark-read controls.
 Destroy-request approve/deny events, limit request submit/review events, TTL warnings, deploy/scale/upgrade/destroy lifecycle events, and admin-driven account limit changes emit inbox rows.
-- **Destroy with cleanup** — `terraform destroy` removes cluster-scoped OCI resources and returns CIDR to pool; compartments are retained by design, and only the cluster `.tfstate` object is deleted while the user prefix remains
+- **Destroy with cleanup** — `terraform destroy` removes cluster-scoped OCI resources and returns CIDR to pool; Infragate-managed child compartments may be deleted, external compartment overrides are retained, and only the cluster `.tfstate` object is deleted while the user prefix remains
 - **Error recovery** — failed deployments show troubleshooting tips and a "Clean up" button to remove partial resources
 - **Kubeconfig download** — universal kubeconfig with embedded per-user ServiceAccount token; no OCI CLI or local OCI config required.
 Infragate and the user must still reach the OKE API endpoint; the supported no-DRG/no-LPG path is the restricted public API endpoint allowlist.
 Explicit OCI-exec fallback remains available via `/kubeconfig-oci`.
 - **SSH key download** — Terraform-generated private key available on the detail page